Algolia: Products and technology

-The Algolia AI Search platform provides search as a service, offering web search across a client's website using an externally hosted search engine.
+The platform provides search as a service, offering web search across a client's website using an externally hosted search engine.
 Although in-site search has long been available from general web search providers such as Google, this is typically done as a subset of general web searching.
 Algolia's product only indexes their clients' sites.
 Data for the client site is pushed from the client to Algolia via a RESTful JSON API, then the search box is added to the client's web pages.

 API

 Algolia provides their search service via various APIs.
 The Rest API provides basic features of search, analysis and monitoring.
 There are 10 supported languages and platforms for client usage.

 Infrastructure

 Algolia documented one attempt to remove all single points of failure in their architecture and proposed a worldwide infrastructure called Distributed Search Network to reply to a search query from any location closer to the source.

 The DSN feature allows setting the locations in Algolia's network where the data should be duplicated.